nonnoxer/CEP_final_project_NatanaelAkshay/README.md

 # Learning Journey Allocation

-This learning journey (LJ) allocation program is designed to allocate students to certain LJs based on their choices and time submitted.
-This program takes in 2 separate files which contain all the necessary data and outputs a few sets of files for convenience.
+This learning journey (LJ) allocation program is designed to allocate students to certain LJ.
+This program takes in 2 separate files which contain all the necessary data and outputs 3 sets of files for convenience.
+The program will first sort the applications by time submitted, before allocating students to various LJs according to time submitted, choice, and available slots.
+Invalid submissions will be allocated to the first LJ with available slots.

 ## Getting Started

-To use this program, simply run it and type in your desired input files (in a .csv format), and it will quickly process them and create a few sets of output files (in a .csv format).

 ### Prerequisites

 In order to run this program, you will need to have [Python 3](https://www.python.org/downloads/) installed as this program runs using Python 3.

 ### Input

-You will need a set of input files with the format of the following files:
+You will need a set of input files with the format of the following files (all in .csv format):

 ```
 venuesExample.csv
 choicesExample.csv
 ```

+Ensure that all input files are in the same folder as the program.

 ### Usage

-The program will automatically request the desired venue and choice files from the user upon start.
+Upon starting this program, it will automatically request your 2 desired input files.
+After processing, it will output 3 sets of files.
+In case the program is stopped or is needed to be run again, you can type start() into the console.

 ### Output

-The program will output 3 sets of files:
+The program will output 3 sets of files (all in .csv format):

 1. The master output file containing the allocations of all the students
 2. An output file for each class of students